AlaaShatat/Storefront-Backend/README.md

 - make sure to have .env file to set up all variablesyou will find an exammple for it under the name .envExamples
 1. Go to API folder.
-2. run npm install "to download all the node-modules in the package.json".
+2. run npm install "to download all the node-modules in the package.json". run db-migrate up to run migrate the database.
 3. to run the API: npm run start.
-4. Go to postman and you can follow the endpoints in the requirements.md.
+4. Go to postman and you can follow the endpoints in the requirements.md or import the collection.
 ## Compile the project
 1. Go to API folder open Bash or the terminal.
 2. To compile run: npm run build.